-In order to welcome, support, and orient our students, we are looking for families and individuals in the local communities of Everett, Spokane, the Tri-Cities, and Vancouver who would be willing to host a student during the six clinical campus weeks from September 2019 through April 2021.
-The dates of clinical campus weeks are:
+In order to welcome, support, and orient our students, we are looking for families and individuals in the local communities of Everett, Spokane, the Tri-Cities, and Vancouver who would be willing to host a student during the six clinical campus weeks from September 2020 through April 2022.

 Homestay Hosts will be assigned a student and will provide housing for them during each clinical campus week.
 In addition, they will be asked to plan activities or events during the clinical campus weeks to introduce their student to members of the community.

 - The Community Hosting and Homestay Program in Everett, the Tri-Cities, and Vancouver

 If you are interested in becoming a host, please contact the Student Affairs office at EFLOstudentaffairs@wsu.edu.

 “I am not from the Tri-Cities, so I love the Hosting Program because only through it do I actually know someone in the Tri-Cities!
 Driving down for the intersession weeks hasn’t seemed as scary because I know I’m going to a home and not a hotel room.
 I look forward to getting to see my host family and they have been the best resource for teaching me about the community from the perspective of a family that experiences it day-to-day.
 They are so generous in taking care of me and it’s a nice relief to know I can direct my focus on all of the school and clinical work of intersession week.”

 – Hannah Winters, Tri-Cities Learning Community Student